 5. There are female-only train cabins.

-With all good intention, I’ll advise you to stay away from taking the train during Tokyo’s peak hours (although these days, Tokyo is so crowded, I feel there’re only peak vs super-peak hours).
+With all good intention, I’ll advise you to stay away from taking the train during Tokyo’s peak hours (although these days, Tokyo is so crowded, I feel there’re only peak and super-peak hours).
 However, if you really want to be out at that time or to see how crowded Tokyo’s trains are notorious for, there are female-only train cabins that take into effect during peak hours.
 I’m not sure if all trains on all lines have this implemented though!

 6. You’ll probably get lost… a few times.